markbranly/hacker-news-modern-ui/readme.md

 $ make watch
 ```

 This command utilizes the cross-platform file-monitoring utility, [fswatch](https://github.com/emcrisostomo/fswatch).
-At the moment, it can be a little finnicky to exit as you have to press Control-C twice in quick succession to exit; once to exit the `fswatch` command and again to exit the loop before `fswatch` is run again.
+Early indications are that it works quite well.